[This is a multi-part series.]

 C. The Re-purposed Essay Collection as Bibliomemoir:

 These are previously-published essays, lectures, reflections or anthologies edited and packaged together as a new book.
 Mostly, they are like collectibles for loyal, long-time readers as well as an attempt to reach a newer audience through some clever re-packaging and re-positioning.
-And, often, these will appeal to those bibliophiles who are not too fond of the overly-confessional memoir or the misery memoir.
+Often, these will appeal to bibliophiles who are not too fond of the overly-confessional memoir or the misery memoir.

-2) My Ideal Bookshelf by Thessaly La Force & Jane Mount (2012) – There are many, many books dedicated to bookshelves (and bookstores, for that matter) – personal and those of others.
-The only reason I’ve included this particular one in this list is that it does get deeper into impact that particular books have had on the lives and works of about 100 creatives (writers, artists, musicians, film-makers and so on).
-There are beautiful illustrations of bookshelves with the specific books on them — done by artist and illustrator, Jane Mount.
+2) My Ideal Bookshelf by Thessaly La Force & Jane Mount (2012) — There are many, many books dedicated to bookshelves (and bookstores, for that matter) — personal and those of others.
+The only reason I’ve included this one on this list is that it does get deeper into the impact particular books have had on the lives and works of about 100 creatives (writers, artists, musicians, film-makers.)
+There are beautiful illustrations of bookshelves with the specific books on them, done by artist and illustrator, Jane Mount.
 They even run a site of the same name where you can commission your own book art or buy prints from their shop.
-This particular aspect does wander into “book fetish” territory for me.
+This particular aspect does wander into “book fetishism” territory for me.
 I’d rather have the actual books on my shelves and in my hands than a painting of their spines, no matter how pretty.
 That said, I can see how they might make a beautiful gift for, say, kids and teenagers.
 And, while I try to avoid book fetishism, I’m not above snooping the bookshelves of people I know and/or admire.
 So, looking through the book lists of the many featured creatives here and reading about their thoughts on them is definitely fun.

-8) Ex Libris: Confessions of a Common Reader by Anne Fadiman (1998) – I came to this book rather grudgingly back when it first came out.
+8) Ex Libris: Confessions of a Common Reader by Anne Fadiman (1998) — I came to this book rather grudgingly when it first came out.
 In fact, I remember that I didn’t allow myself to buy it till around 2000 or 2001.
 Part of this was because I didn’t know who Anne Fadiman was (daughter of literary critic, Clifton Fadiman, and World War II correspondent, Annalee Jacoby Fadiman).
-And, partly because the few blurbs I’d come across seemed to indicate that this book was more about indulging book fetishes than about books themselves.
-And, I have to admit that there is a fair amount of fetishism here.
+And, partly, it was because the few blurbs I’d come across seemed to indicate that this book was more about indulging book fetishes than about books themselves.
+I have to admit there is a fair amount of fetishism here.
 Also, there really isn’t quite as much literary criticism as literary anecdotes.
 It is, after all, a very slim volume.
-Yet, Fadiman’s love for books, her esoteric knowledge about authors and their works and how certain books changed her life all come through.
+Yet, Fadiman’s love for books, her esoteric knowledge about authors and their works, and how certain books changed her life all come through.
 The 18 essays here were originally published as installments for a regular magazine column.
 It’s a light, fun book and, at least on my shelves, sits respectably alongside the other, more proper bibliomemoirs.
 Fadiman, who wrote that “I have never been able to resist a book about books.” would be pleased about that, I think.
-[OK, I snuck this one in, I grant you.]
+(OK, I snuck this one in, I grant you.)

 Honorary Mentions: Some wonderful bibliomemoir essay collections that did not make it in the list above due to the 1990-onwards threshold are as follows: